 GenAI: NotebookLM – A Personal Tool for Research & Productivity (Intermediate)

 NotebookLM is Google’s AI research and study workspace.
-Instead of chatting with a generic model, you load your own sources (papers, PDFs, Docs, Sheets, web pages, videos, notes), and NotebookLM builds a “thinking partner” that stays grounded in those materials.
+Instead of chatting with a generic model that uses the whole internet as it’s source of data (both the good and the bad), you load your own sources (papers, PDFs, Docs, Sheets, web pages, videos, notes), into NotebookLM and it builds a “thinking partner” that stays grounded in those materials.

 You can then ask questions, generate explanations, and create outputs (reports, flashcards, slide decks, infographics, audio/video overviews) that are all based on the content you provided.
 This makes NotebookLM especially useful for courses, research projects, literature reviews, and complex real-world documents.